 World Autism Awareness Day is an internationally recognised day that takes place on 2 April every year.
-It encourages Member States of the United Nations to take measures to raise awareness about people with autistic spectrum disorders including autism and Asperger syndrome throughout the world.
+It encourages the Member States of the United Nations to take measures to raise awareness about people with autistic spectrum disorders including autism and Asperger syndrome throughout the world.

 Autism can present many challenging behaviours for those living with the condition as well as their carers.
 Under the NDIS, there are many supports available that can help manage these behaviours and set those living with autism up for a full, rich life.